The «Where?», the «How?» and the «What For?»

 |4,843+ sq. ft.||minimum 7 samples|

 Once the samples are labelled and in Ziploc bags, put all your samples into one larger bag and label it with the address.
-Download the Chain of Custody form, fill in the information on location, sample type and preferred results delivery method and contact our office at 416.688.2757 for sample pick-up.
+Download the Chain of Custody form, fill in the information on location, sample type and preferred results delivery method.
+Contact our office at 416.688.2757 for sample pick-up in the Toronto area, or 613.899.9341 in the Ottawa-Montreal area.

 Save Hours Delivering Asbestos Samples Using Our Automatic Asbestos Sampling Service